filamentphp/filamentphp.com/content/articles/alexandersix-handling-bulk-imports-in-filament.md

 Using a CSV to upload bulk data is a method used by all sorts of applications to give their users an easy way to upload lots of data.
 They're easy to generate from a spreadsheet program like Excel and adding data to them is simple, so users love them!
-The problem is that, even though CSVs are easy to deal with in code, *writing* the code to import specific CSV files into specific database tables can be repetitive and time-consuming.
+The problem is that even though CSVs are easy to deal with in code, *writing* the code to import specific CSV files into specific database tables can be repetitive and time-consuming.
 Thankfully, Filament now makes that process quick and easy with the new “Import Action”.